-OCS uses Symplicity for on-campus interviews, resume forwards, job postings, and some off-campus interview programs.
+OCS uses Symplicity to host resources and to facilitate on-campus interviews, resume forwards, job postings, and off-campus interview programs.
 You use it to manage your application documents, to apply for on-campus employers, resume forwards, and some off-campus interview programs, to schedule on-campus interviews, to search job postings, and to schedule appointments with your advisor.

 The law library reference staff prepares a series of guides to help you choose your legal career path.
 Find out more information about many areas of law and how to locate other career resources.

 Alumni are an excellent resource for your job search.
 They live and work in all fifty states, the District of Columbia, and around the world.
 You can search the directory by name, location, employer, practice area, employer type and class year.

 Some law schools provide reasonable access to their career resources for students and graduates of other law schools.
 Each law school has its own reciprocity policy.
 If, having reviewed a school's reciprocity policy, you want to request reciprocity, please complete a Request for Reciprocity form.

 Public Service Fellowships